pnugues/granskaJ/README.md

 Granska was a very good tagger, both accurate and fast, with lemmatization included.
 Many people, in the Swedish NLP community, used it in their projects.

-As the program was written in a non-evolvable C++, it got more and more complicated to compile.
+As the program was written in a nonevolvable C++, it got more and more complicated to compile.
 Every time I changed my computer, I had to customize the Makefile.
 With the UTF-8 and C++ evolutions, I thought that one day, I could no longer compile it and I would have to dump all the programs that depends on it.